Search results for

 Our staff tests gear, so you don’t have to make a guess.

 We at SoundGuys pride ourselves on our ability to provide readers with a focused understanding of the subject of consumer audio using objective measurements.
-We adhere to a draconian ethics policy and don’t allow sponsored content on our site in an age where that’s more and more commonplace.
-Our income depends almost exclusively on people being happy with the products they buy after researching them.
+We adhere to a strict ethics policy.
+Our income depends almost exclusively on people being happy with the products they buy after researching them and using the affiliate links on our website.

 Frequently asked questions about wireless earbuds under $100